The Wealthy Thinker

 • buy products

-• or even pay off your credit card bill
+• pay off your credit card bill

 You get points for every dollar spent, which makes it easy to get rewards quickly.
 There are a lot of ways to spend your points, like booking trips, buying products, getting cash back, or giving money to charity.